Raminhrd/Kaaro_backend/README.md

-# 🚗 AutoCare
+# 🚀 Kaaro

-A Car Service Booking & Management System built with Django REST Framework.
+An On-Demand Service Marketplace built with Django REST Framework.

-AutoCare is a backend-focused project where users can register their cars, request service appointments, and authenticate via OTP.
+Kaaro is a backend-focused project where users can request home services (cleaning, repairs, moving, etc.) and specialists can accept and complete jobs.
 The system uses Redis for OTP caching and Celery for background tasks like sending SMS notifications.

 ---